 When it chartered the University of Mississippi on February 24, 1844, the Mississippi Legislature laid the foundation for public higher education in the state.
 The university opened its doors to 80 students four years later, and for 23 years was Mississippi's only public institution of higher learning.
 For 110 years, it was the state's only comprehensive university.Learn More About Our History

-Total enrollment on all University of Mississippi campuses, including the UM Medical Center, was 23,838 for the 2015-2016 academic year.
-Nearly 60 percent of incoming students are from Mississippi, and 23.1 percent of students are minorities.
+Total enrollment on all University of Mississippi campuses, including the UM Medical Center, was 24,250 for the 2016-2017 academic year.
+Nearly 60 percent of the student body is from Mississippi, and 22.9 percent of students are minorities.

 |Operating Budget||$2.448 billion